Lucknow: Economy

 To promote the textile industry in the city, the Indian government has allocated Rs.
 2 billion (2000 million rupees) to set up a textile business cluster in the city.
 A sprawling 100 acre IT city costing 15 billion Rupees is planned by the state government at the Chak Ganjaria farms site on the road to Sultanpur and they have already approved special economic zone status for the project, which is expected to create thousands of job opportunities in the state.
-A defense industrial corridor is also coming in the city.
+A defence industrial corridor is also coming in the city.

+Traditionally, Lucknow has been a mandi town for mangoes, melons, and grains grown in the surrounding areas.
+Sugarcane-growing plantations and sugar industries are also in close proximity.
+This attracted Edward Dyer to set up a unit based on molasses in the city.
+Dyer Breweries was incorporated in 1855 and was Asia's first commercial brewery.
+The company name was changed to Mohan Meakin Brewery in 1967 (the word "Breweries" was dropped in the eighties as the company diversified into other industries).